stuartellis/stuartellis-site-hugo/content/articles/aws-cli.md

 ## CLI Skeletons

-Most of the commands support the ability to accept all of the parameter input from a file using the *--cli-input-json* and *--cli-input-yaml* parameters.
+Most of the commands support the ability to accept all of the parameter input from a file using the *cli-input-json* and *cli-input-yaml* parameters.

-Those same commands provide the *--generate-cli-skeleton* parameter, to generate a file in either JSON or YAML format with all of the parameters that you can edit and fill in.
-Then you can run the command with the relevant *--cli-input-json* or *--cli-input-yaml* parameter and point to the filled-in file.
+Those same commands provide the *generate-cli-skeleton* parameter, to generate a file in either JSON or YAML format with all of the parameters that you can edit and fill in.
+Then you can run the command with the relevant *cli-input-json* or *cli-input-yaml* parameter and point to the filled-in file.

-Run the command with the completed parameters by passing the completed template file to either the *--cli-input-json* or *--cli-input-yaml* parameter by using the *file://* prefix.
+Run the command with the completed parameters by passing the completed template file to either the *cli-input-json* or *cli-input-yaml* parameter by using the *file://* prefix.

     aws ec2 run-instances --generate-cli-skeleton yaml-input > run-ec2.yaml
 	aws ec2 run-instances --cli-input-yaml file://run-ec2.yaml